DataDog/hiring-engineers/answers.md

 <img width="914" alt="sqlsetup4" src="https://user-images.githubusercontent.com/26099421/45601076-de627580-b9d4-11e8-995b-b913ef1632bc.png">

-The MySQL metrics and logs will start to be collected right away.
+The MySQL metrics and logs will start to be collected within a few minutes of editing the conf.yaml file.
 The instructions to prepare MySQL for DataDog if you are not familiar can be found here: https://docs.datadoghq.com/integrations/mysql/
 Also, a screenshot of this process